pbklink/motif-core/etc/motif-core.api.md

 export { TypedExplicitElementsArrayUiAction }

+// Warning: (ae-missing-release-tag) "TypedGridSource" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export class TypedGridSource extends GridSource<Badness> {
+}

+// Warning: (ae-missing-release-tag) "TypedGridSourceOrReference" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export class TypedGridSourceOrReference extends GridSourceOrReference<Badness> {
+}

 // Warning: (ae-missing-release-tag) "TypedKeyValueArraySettingsGroup" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 // Warning: (ae-missing-release-tag) "TypedKeyValueArraySettingsGroup" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //